University of Colorado Anschutz: On-campus and neighboring buildings

 Colorado Lions Eye Institute Building.
 Original building from 2001 with addition in 2014.

 The Anschutz Health Sciences Building began construction in January 2019 and officially opened on December 27, 2021.
 The building will house several programs on campus, including biostatistics and informatics, personalized and precision medicine, mental and behavioral health, health policy outcomes research, with a focus on interdisciplinary work.

 University of Colorado Cancer Center

-The University of Colorado Cancer Center, or CU Cancer Center, is an NCI-designated Cancer Center at the University of Colorado Anschutz Medical Campus's Cancer Pavilion.
+The CU Anschutz Cancer Center, or CU Cancer Center, is an NCI-designated Cancer Center at the University of Colorado Anschutz's Cancer Pavilion.

 History

 The CU Cancer center opened in 1985 and received NCI-designation in 1988.
 It is the only NCI center in Colorado, and all NCI funded scientists in Colorado are members of the CU Cancer Center.
 In 2005, CU Cancer Center was recognized by the NCI as a consortium, comprising University of Colorado Denver, University of Colorado Boulder, Colorado State University, Children's Hospital Colorado, and the Denver Veterans Affairs Medical Center.
 It is also a member of the National Comprehensive Cancer Network.

 The current director of the CU Cancer Center is Dr. Richard Schulick, who took over the role in June 2018.